kokkos/kokkos-core-wiki/docs/source/API/core/Graph.rst

     auto node_A = then(graph, parallel_...(...label..., ...policy..., ...functor...));

+    // what happens to an exec space instance passed to the policy ? is it used somehow or just ignored ?
+    // when dispatching the driver to global memory, what exec space instance is used for the async copies ?

     auto node_B = then(node_A, parallel_...(...label..., ...policy..., ...functor...));
     auto node_C = then(node_A, parallel_...(...label..., ...policy..., ...functor...));